 Finstas (a portmanteau for fake and Insta) can house a wide variety of pics, from shitposts to risqué selfies to hyper-specific memes the user only wants their best friends to see.
 They’re generally private, with highly curated followings — it’s not uncommon for finsta accounts to only have 10-15 followers.
 Unless you’ve been invited to follow someone’s finsta, it’s generally impossible to tell who the account belongs to.
 It’s essentially a secret, unfiltered Instagram oasis.

-Everything I had known about social media up until this point was completely contradicted what I was trying to accomplish with my Finsta.
-I had not realized how the nuances of social media have been ingrained in me until I made my Finsta.
+Everything I had known about social media up until this point was completely contradicted by what I was trying to accomplish with my Finsta.
+I had not realized how the nuances of social media have been ingrained in me until I made my finsta.

 Finstas appear as being accessible outlets to chronicle your thoughts and feelings throughout the day.
 To make an unfiltered look at your life, something that you don’t feel anybody should see.

-Instagram, like all other social media apps, is a platform for anxiety.
-There are unspoken rules: your images should fit an aesthetic standard.
+There are unspoken rules on Instagram: your images should fit an aesthetic standard.
 You shouldn’t post too much.
 You should be judicious about whose Stories you’re watching and when.

-On your finsta, those rules go out the window faster than your aunt can slap a Colorado Springs filter on some flowers.
-Suddenly, you can post whatever you want: a half-eaten doughnut you saw on the ground, a text from a crush, an incredible selfie that happens to be lit poorly.
+On your finsta, those rules go out the window, you can post whatever you want: a half-eaten doughnut you saw on the ground, a text from a crush, an incredible selfie that happens to be lit poorly.

 To all the boys who have no idea screenshots of their texts are the primary content of my finsta— mac (@MacBoone) 26 août 2018